Where Are WooCommerce Products Stored In The WordPress Database?

 Best Practices for Copying Product Data to a Live Site

-When moving new products from a staging site to a live site, avoid overwriting critical data like orders and customer transactions.
-To achieve this:
+When moving new products from a staging site to a live site, protect orders and customer data by following these steps:

-• Copy only relevant tables – Focus on wp_posts, wp_postmeta, and taxonomy-related tables.
+2. Copy only relevant tables.
+Focus on wp_posts, wp_postmeta, and taxonomy-related tables.

-• Exclude order-related tables – Avoid tables prefixed with wp_woocommerce_ unless necessary.
+3. Exclude order-related tables.
+Avoid tables prefixed with wp_woocommerce_ unless you specifically intend to migrate order data.

 Conclusion